pglen/pydbase/README.md

     The module 'twincore' uses two data files and a lock file.
 The file names are generated from the base name of the data file. .pidx for the index, .lock for the lock file.
-    The lock file times out in xx seconds and breaks the lock. (in case of frozen process)
+    The lock file times out in 0.3 seconds and breaks the lock. (in case of frozen process)

 ## The test executable

     The file pydbase.py exercises most of the twincore functionality.
     Here is the help screen to drive it.

           Usage: pydebase.py [options]
           Options: -h         help (this screen)